Book Reviews

 (Fodor's) ISBN 978-1400017454 1400017459

-Fodor's Shanghai covers things to see and do in the most westernized city in China other than Hong Kong.
+This Fodor's travel guide covers things to see and do in the most westernized city in China other than Hong Kong.
 Readers will learn when to go, how to get around, basic vocabulary, hours of operation for shops, museums, temples and banks.
 They'll find information on Shanghai's top attractions: Yu Gardens, The Bund, Shanghai Museum, Shopping on Nanjing Dong Lu, Oriental Pearl Tower or Jinmao Tower, The Former French Concession, Dongtai Lu Antiques Market and Xintiandi.

 The advice and tips are straightforward and practical: "Bring good shoes and a lot of patience."